MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 #endif
 ```

 With this feature, a mechanical or opto endstop switch is used to check for the presence of filament in the feeder (usually the switch is closed when filament is present).
-If the filament runs out, Marlin will run the specified GCode script (by default [`M600`](/docs/gcode/M600.html)).
+If the filament runs out, Marlin will run the specified G-code script (by default [`M600`](/docs/gcode/M600.html)).
 RAMPS-based boards use `SERVO3_PIN`.
 For other boards you may need to define `FIL_RUNOUT_PIN`.

 ## Bed Leveling